xenthm/tp/docs/DeveloperGuide.md

 The `AddAuthorCommand` is responsible for adding new `Author`s to `MangaTantou`.
 The command creates a new `Author` instance and verifies its existence.
 If it is a new and undocumented `Author`, it is then added to `MangaTantou`'s `AuthorList`, allowing the user to keep track of their manga authors.
-The `AuthorList` is saved via `Storage` for data persistency.
+The `AuthorList` is saved via `Storage` for data persistence.
 #### Interaction
 The following diagram illustrates the interactions that take place when the user provides `"catalog -a Kubo Tite"` as an input.